BAFTA Film Awards 2022 date – Nominations longlist & how to watch | Radio Times

-Belfast, No Time to Die and West Side Story are among the leading titles on the longlist, which was announced on 12th January 2022 following the first round of voting.
+Dune has emerged with 11 BAFTA Film Awards nominations, while Jane Campion’s The Power of the Dog received eight and Kenneth Branagh’s Belfast six.

+A Quiet Place’s Millicent Simmonds and No Time to Die star Lashana Lynch lead the young actors nominated for BAFTA’s Rising Star Award.

-Fans may be surprised to hear that Sony and Marvel's film Spider-Man: No Way Home will not be in contention for any BAFTAs, despite its tremendous success.
-The film had originally been submitted for the best picture and best special effects category, but “failed to meet eligibility criteria,” according to BAFTA.
+Fans might be surprised to hear that Sony and Marvel's film Spider-Man: No Way Home was not in the running for any BAFTAs, despite its huge success.
+The film had originally been submitted for the Best Film and Special Visual Effects categories, but “failed to meet eligibility criteria”, according to BAFTA.

-After the second round of voting, which is set to close on 27th January 2022, nominations will be announced on 3rd February 2022.
-Round Three voting will then open between 9th February and 8th March in order to determine the winners.
+A third round of voting will open between 9th February and 8th March, with the winners then announced during a live ceremony on 13th March in London's Royal Albert Hall.

 In the meantime, read on for everything you need to know about how to watch the BAFTA Film Awards 2022 live or on TV.